Additional communication fees to be canceled in Crimea: FAS accuses MTS and MegaFon of violating the law due to roaming

 The inflated cost of services was called unreasonable

-The Federal Antimonopoly Service (FAS) of Russia has prohibited Russian telecom operators MegaFon and MTS from charging additional fees from subscribers in Crimea and Sevastopol.
+The Federal Antimonopoly Service (FAS) of Russia has banned Russian telecom operators MegaFon and MTS from charging additional fees from subscribers in Crimea and Sevastopol.

-It was established that the markups on communication services have no technological, economic, or other basis.
+It was established that the markups on communication services have no technological, economic, or other grounds.

 Representatives of MegaFon reported that they operate in Crimea using the infrastructure of other operators.
-This leads to roaming expenses.
+This leads to roaming charges.

 The communication costs for our subscribers directly depend on the price of services of these operators.
 We are in constant dialogue with local operators to reduce prices, which ultimately affects the cost of roaming for our subscribers.